Fashion Tariffs 101

 Tariffs, thoughtfully applied for strategic ends, can play an important role in advancing U.S. economic and security policies.
 But across the board tariffs, particularly on fashion articles and materials, and other items that are not made at scale in the United States, only fuel inflation.
 We look forward to a renewed and invigorated conversation on smart tariff and trade policy, not only to make sure we can fix a centuries old problem, but also to ensure we have the tools to keep us competitive, fashionably so, well into the coming decades.

-With the new Administration’s claims that it will implement new tariffs – on U.S. imports from China, Mexico, and across the globe – we’ll quickly explain how that could play out.
+With the new Administration’s claims that it will implement new tariffs – on U.S. imports from China, Mexico, and across the globe – we have ample concerns about how this could play out.
+Read on with recent comments, testimony, and follow along with #TariffsAreTaxes.

 Recent Comments & Testimony